University of Texas at Austin School of Architecture: Diversity initiatives

-In 2016, UTSOA launched an initiative focused on Race, Gender, and the Built Environment in conjunction with the university's Division of Diversity and Community Engagement.
+In 2016, SOA launched an initiative focused on Race, Gender, and the Built Environment in conjunction with the university's Division of Diversity and Community Engagement.
 The goal of the initiative is to facilitate diversity among design and planning professionals and students, and foster discourse in teaching and research on race, gender, and inequality in American cities.
 Anna Brand and Andrea Roberts were named the first two scholar-fellows for this program as part of a one-year appointment.

 Admissions

 All undergraduate applications are evaluated with emphasis on the following areas: SAT or ACT scores, class rank, essays, academic preparation, extracurricular activities, and other achievements.
 Out of approximately 1,000 freshman applicants, 95 students are admitted.
 External transfer admission is offered to a few qualified applicants each year.
 Portfolios are not accepted from freshman applicants.

 Graduate programs accept applications only for the fall semester.
 Applicants to all graduate degree programs are evaluated on The University of Texas requirements for graduate admissions.
 Most admitted graduate students have at least a 3.0 GPA in their higher-level college work.